sdesojo/sdesojo.github.io/README.md

-I guess this is a business card. https://sdesojo.github.io/sdesojo/
+I guess this works as a business card. https://sdesojo.github.io/sdesojo/